noaccessl/gmod-PhysicsCrashGuard/README.md

 # gmod-PhysicsCrashGuard
-A GLua system that effectively detects and prevents crash attempts via physics objects.
+A GLua system that effectively detects and prevents crash attempts via physics objects, keeping physics available for all.

 ---